Ski: 2017-2018 Volkl Kendo, 177cm

 So I’m glad that the Kendo’s tip taper is quite minimal; it didn’t feel like a detriment in chopped up / tracked out off-piste conditions, where (contrary to popular belief) tip taper will often contribute to a ski’s tendency to deflect in variable conditions.

-I’d call the tails a medium+, and the tips … also a medium+.
-It is very difficult to detect any clear difference in the stiffness and flex pattern between the tips and the tails of the ski.
+The tips and tails of this ski are pretty similar in terms of flex.
 I love this.
-The Mantra is like this too, and (generally speaking) both the Kendo and the Mantra have tiffer shovels than many of their competitors.
+The Mantra is like this too, and (generally speaking) both the Kendo and the Mantra have stiffer shovels than many of their competitors.
 This is a very precise and impressive rocker profile and flex pattern.

 So in case you were worried, rest easy: the Kendo has definitely not been dumbed down or watered down.